deflect-ca/baskerville/DEPLOYMENT.md

   chown -R grafana:grafana /usr/share/grafana
 ```
 * make sure postgres is up and running on port 5432 and you can connect from psql or any other client using username `postgres` and the new password
-* make sure grafana is up and running on port 3000 and you can login using username `adming` and the new password
+* make sure grafana is up and running on port 3000 and you can login using username `admin` and the new password

 ## Server 2.
 Kafka.
 * install dockerized single node Kafka cluster [...](https://docs.confluent.io/current/quickstart/ce-docker-quickstart.html)